Skip to main content

 2. Solo vs. Group

-Solo artists are perceived as having less diversity and collective appeal than group artists; this is seen as a disadvantage in the context of the heavily group-oriented K-pop culture.
-Nevertheless, group artists face a vulnerability in sustaining teamwork.
-Additionally, they must determine when they are beyond the scope of the management company's control, such as when their contract expires, and whether to pursue a solo career.
-Consequently, upon the termination of their contracts and disbanding of the group, the group members would be able to encounter an unanticipated and unfavorable outcome.
+Solo artists are perceived as having less diversity and collective appeal than group artists.
+This perception is considered a disadvantage in the context of the heavily group-oriented K-pop culture.
+Nevertheless, group artists face vulnerabilities in sustaining teamwork.
+Additionally, they must determine when they are beyond the management company’s control, such as when their contracts expire, and whether to pursue solo careers.
+Consequently, upon the termination of their contracts and the disbandment of the group, members may encounter an unanticipated and unfavorable outcome.

 Conversely, solo artists are capable of experiencing both success and failure independently.
 When compared to group artists, solo artists possess the benefit of assuming responsibility for their success and the privilege of deriving the fruits of their success exclusively.